 c) Approach animals with a sailing vessel just under sail (the use of an engine is mandatory).

 6 - If the observed animals are agitated or show signs of stress the distance of the vessel must be increased accordingly;

 7 - If is forbidden to intentionally approach sperm whale calves when they are alone at the surface.

 1 – Time of permanence inside the approaching area is limited to a maximum of 30 minutes.

-2 – Whenever the animals approach the vessel closer than 50 metres, the engine should be idled;
+2 – Whenever the animals approach the vessel closer than 50 meters, the engine should be idled;

 3 – When the observation is finished or whenever the animals show signs of stress the vessels must exit the approaching area using the sector placed behind the animals;

 4 - When there is more than one vessel inside the approaching area the following rules must be obeyed: